 - Extent of protection

 Both Snell-certified and DOT-certified helmets are good choices for motorcyclists.
-However, if you want extra assurance that your head will be protected, a Snell-certified helmet is an excellent option.
+However, if you want extra assurance that your head will be protected, a Snell-certified helmet may be the better option.
 Always make sure that you try your helmet on before purchasing.
 Purchasing a helmet that doesn’t fit properly would be like putting on a seat belt in a car that doesn't fit tightly across your body.
 Replace a motorcycle helmet after any accident.

 To help you understand things like fault, negligence, and how not wearing a helmet may affect your claim, check out our motorcycle accidents blog.
-To learn more about the motorcycle accident in Iowa, call the attorneys at Walker, Billingsley & Bair today.
-You can reach us at 888-435-9886.
+You can also request our free book Iowa Consumer's Guide To Motorcycle Crashes: 9 Insider's Secrets To Keep Your Case On 2 Wheels.
+To learn more about the law relating to motorcycle accidents in Iowa, call the attorneys at Walker, Billingsley & Bair at 888-435-9886 today.